danielefoffano/AGD-MBRL/README.md

 ## Selecting a different Mujoco training environment

 To use another environment, change the last part of the config string (the one saying "cheetah") in the example above.
-In the `config/online_rl` folder you can find the IDs for the other environments (e.g., to train on hopper you will use `config.online_rl.cheetah`).
+In the `config/online_rl` folder you can find the IDs for the other environments (e.g., to train on hopper you will use `config.online_rl.hopper`).